goatgirl86/Final_Project_Wildfires/README.md

 ### Questions to Investigate
 -   Has the number, size, and cause of wildfires changed over time?
 -   Has the timing and distribution of wildfires changed over time?
--   What temperature, wind, and humidity conditions are most likely to result in large wildfires?
+-   What temperature, wind, and humidity conditions are most likely to result in wildfires at least 50 acres or larger?

 ### Technologies, Languages, Tools, and Algorithms Used
 - Data Storage